Ideas Factory: How to Generate and Present New Ideas at Work?

 1. What is an idea?

-I’m sure you noticed that some thoughts are easy to formulate and discuss.
+Some thoughts are easy to formulate and discuss.
 Some are more difficult.
 Some are almost indescribable.
-We don’t want to push those that seem slightly too difficult to talk about.
+We don't want to push those that seem slightly too difficult to talk about.
 Not because we chicken out, but because these ideas might perhaps need more time to mature.
-It is common practice among good thinkers to sit on a new thought for a bit.
-No hurry doesn’t mean procrastination either.
-It means reasonable judgement.

 Curating and promoting a ready idea is way easier than developing something that is not yet there.
 Take your time, then, and push your idea into production when you feel it's ready to be developed.